-Protecting your family’s assets is a top priority, and understanding the spouse exemption for inheritance tax in the UK is a crucial step in achieving this goal.
-As a married couple or civil partners, you can transfer assets between each other without incurring inheritance tax, providing a significant benefit for estate planning.
+Protecting your family’s assets is a top priority, and understanding the spouse exemption for inheritance tax in the UK is a crucial step in achieving that goal.
+As a married couple or civil partners, you can transfer assets between each other without incurring inheritance tax (IHT), providing one of the most powerful reliefs available in the entire UK tax system.

 Key Takeaways

-- The spouse exemption allows married couples and civil partners to transfer assets without incurring inheritance tax.
+- The spouse exemption allows married couples and civil partners to transfer unlimited assets between each other without incurring inheritance tax — both during lifetime and on death.

 Understanding Inheritance Tax in the UK

-Understanding inheritance tax is crucial for effective estate planning in the United Kingdom.
-Inheritance tax is levied on the estate of a deceased individual, including property, money, and possessions.
-To appreciate the spouse exemption, it’s essential to grasp the fundamentals of inheritance tax.
+Understanding inheritance tax is crucial for effective estate planning in England and Wales.
+IHT is levied on the estate of a deceased individual — including property, savings, investments, and personal possessions.
+To appreciate the full value of the spouse exemption, you first need to grasp the fundamentals of how IHT works.

 What is Inheritance Tax?